 Humor Monastery kept its religious function until Bucovina became part of the Habsburg Empire at the end of the 18th century.
 The Austrian authorities put an end to the monachal life from Humor, and only the church was allowed to continue with its religious functions.
 The monastery was only restored more than 200 years later, in 1991.

-Built as a triconch church, the architecture of the edifice combines Gothic elements, visible in the shape of doors and windows, with local elements already present in existing painted churches from Bucovina.
+Built as a triconch church, the architecture of the edifice combines Gothic elements, visible in the shape of doors and windows, with local elements already used before in the painted churches from Bucovina.

-Besides its dimensions and roof shape, the church of the monastery from Humor has another particular element, an open porch with arcades that marks the entry to the narthex of the church.
+Besides its dimensions and roof shape, the church has another particular element, an open porch with arcades that marks the entrance to the narthex.
 Inspired by local architecture and potentially by the Italian Renaissance loggia, the open porch from Humor Monastery is a first in the region.
 Another new element is a secret space hidden above the burial area inside the church were precious objects were stored in case of attacks.

 UNESCO Heritage paintings

-While the architecture and history of the church place it as a valuable historical monument, the touch of uniqueness lies in its impressive Byzantine paintings that cover both its interior and exterior walls.
-The quality and importance of these paintings was the main criteria for adding Humor Monastery on the list of UNESCO World Heritage Sites.
+While the architecture and history of the church place it as a valuable historical monument, the touch of uniqueness rests in its impressive Byzantine paintings that cover both its interior and exterior walls.
+The quality and importance of these paintings were the main criteria for adding Humor Monastery on the list of UNESCO World Heritage Sites.

 These Biblical themes are combined with adapted historical stories like ‘Constantinople’s Siege’.
 The painters replaced the Persians with the Ottomans, and one of the main painters, Toma from Suceava, painted his face on a soldier who battled the Ottoman army.
 Portraying the Ottomans as the biggest enemy wasn’t anything new.
-It had much to do with the constant threat of an Ottoman invasion.
-The interior paintings abound in even more religious stories, except for the portraits of the church founders from the necropolis area.
+It had much to do with the constant threat of an Ottoman invasion and its menace to Christianity.

 One of the eight painted monasteries from Bucovina part of the UNESCO World Heritage Sites, Humor Monastery is both a cultural and historical attraction, a mix of Byzantine, local and Gothic influences from a medieval time of great uncertainty when defending this territory equaled most times with defending Christianity.
 A visit here is more than worth your time.

 Don’t miss the Defense Tower next to the church.
-Built in 1641 by Moldavian prince Vasile Lupu, the three story tower is very well conserved and offers a panoramic view.
+Built in 1641 by Moldavian Prince Vasile Lupu, the three-story tower is very well preserved and offers a great view.

 All churches and monasteries have a strict dressing code for women.
-Still, if you’re not dressed properly, for example short pants are not allowed, you can use the cover-ups provided at the entry.
+Still, if you’re not dressed properly, for example, short pants are not allowed, you can use the cover-ups provided at the entrance.

 From the monastery, you can take longer or shorter walking trips to other local attractions.